How to Calculate Square Footage - Step by Step

 Triangular and circular shapes

 It may be that the area you're measuring isn't square or rectangular, but triangular or circular.
-If this is the case our square footage calculator page has details of the measurements you will need to take, in addition to providing a tool to help you calculate your area.
+If this is the case we have a calculator for square footage that includes multiple room and area shapes.
+We also have instructions for calculating the square footage of a triangle and a circle.
+These include details of the measurements you will need to take.

 Measuring the area of a property